-The Master of Palliative Care in Aged Care is a 54-unit program which comprises 36 units of coursework and an 18-unit project.
-This course is offered by the Faculty of Medicine, Nursing and Health Sciences.
+The Master of Palliative Care in Aged Care is a 54-unit coursework program offered by the College of Nursing and Health Sciences.

-The course articulates with the Graduate Diploma in Palliative Care in Aged Care.
+The course articulates with the Graduate Certificate in Palliative Care; Graduate Certificate in Applied Gerontology or Graduate Diploma in Palliative Care in Aged Care.
 The sequentially developed topics allow progression through the awards.
 Students who hold a graduate certificate or graduate diploma receive credit for topics already taken.

-Applicants must normally hold an approved degree or an equivalent qualification from an approved tertiary institution and have not less than two years'' clinical involvement in palliative care or aged care or in a related field.
+Applicants must normally hold a health-related approved degree or an equivalent qualification from an approved tertiary institution and have not less than two years' clinical involvement in palliative care or aged care or in a related field.

 Or one of the following: